Fuwa: Yingying

+Nini

+Nini (妮妮) is one of the two female Fuwa who represents the green Olympic ring of Oceania.

+She took her motif from the swift bird and Beijing's sand martin kite.
+Her elemental motifs are sky and metal.
+She is a just but also kind Fuwa who spreads good fortune.

+The swallow is a messenger of spring and happiness in Chinese culture, and is seen as a symbol of good fortune.
+The Chinese character for swallow (燕 yàn) is also used in Yanjing (燕京), an old name for Beijing; thus the swallow alludes to Beijing.
+Nini's headgear uses the design of Beijing's sand martin kites, which are colourful cross-shaped kites modeled after swallows.

+She is an expert at gymnastics.

 Media

 TV series

 A 100-episode Olympic-themed anime series featuring the Fuwa was released in China, primarily on BTV (Beijing's municipal television network), on 8 August 2007.
 Titled The Olympic Adventures of Fuwa (福娃奥运漫游记 (Fúwá Àoyùn Mànyóujì)), it was jointly produced by BTV and Kaku Cartoon.
 It ran from 8 August to 1 October 2007.

 There are also two sequels created by CCTV, Beibei's Promise and the Five Rings.

 Video game

 The characters made a cameo appearance in the Mario & Sonic at the Olympic Games video game.

 China Environmental Awareness Programme

 The China Environmental Awareness Programme program, started in 2001, has the Fuwa raising public environmental awareness by spreading clean, green messages.

 Fuwa theater show

 A large-scale fairy-tale drama entitled Friendlies (or Fuwa) has been directed by Beijing Children's Art Theater Cooperative to promote the five mascots of the 2008 Beijing Olympics.
 As ambassadors of peace, the Fuwa would make a world-tour, visiting all seven continents.